 In 2008, Linda and her family returned to Naples where she became the Medical Director of a local non-profit rescue organization and shelter.
-She has been deployed to two large scale hoarding and dog-fighting operations with the ASPCA.
+She has been deployed to two large scale hoarding and dogfighting operations with the ASPCA.
 In 2014 she started at working at Best Friends Animal Hospital as a relief veterinarian and later became our managing DVM in 2016.
 Dr. George has a special interest in dermatology, dentistry, internal medicine diagnostics, and geriatric care.

-Dr. George enjoys spending time with her husband, three children, dog, and cat.
+Dr. George enjoys spending time with her husband, three children, and their fur babies.
 She is actively involved in helping her husband in their Hispanic Ministry.
-She enjoys eating Mexican foods, spa pampering, the beach, traveling and visiting with her extended family in Southwest Florida.
+She enjoys eating Mexican foods, spa pampering, the beach, traveling, and visiting with her extended family in Southwest Florida.
 She dreams of one day visiting the shores of Santorini, Greece.